nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ## Non-Functional Requirements

-1. The product should be targeting users who can type fast and prefer typing to other means of input.
+1. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+2. The product be able to hold up to 100 entries without a noticeable sluggishness in performance for typical usage.
-2. The product should be for a single user i.e. (not a multi-user product).
+3. The product should be for a single user i.e. (not a multi-user product).
-3. The data should be stored locally and should be in a human editable text file.
+4. The data should be stored locally and should be in a human editable text file.
-4. The data should not be stored with a database management system.
+5. The data should not be stored with a database management system.
-5. The product should work on the Windows, Linux and OS-X platforms.
+6. The product should work on the Windows, Linux and OS-X platforms.
-6. The product should work on a computer that has version 11 of Java installed.
+7. The product should work on a computer that has version 11 of Java installed.
-7. The product should work without requiring an installer.
+8. The product should work without requiring an installer.
-8. The product should not depend on a remote server.
+9. The product should not depend on a remote server.
-9. The product must be packaged into a single JAR file.
+10. The product must be packaged into a single JAR file.
-10. Size of product should be less than 100MB, size of documents should be less than 15MB per file.
+11. Size of product should be less than 100MB, size of documents should be less than 15MB per file.

 ---